Dieng Plateau “Abode of The Gods”

 Next, I visited the stunning sulphur-coloured lake, Telaga Warna.
 This lake, which changes colour on occasion, was a milky green colour the day I visited.
 It is the real beauty queen of the Dieng region.
 It stretches across the volcanic caldera complex.

-A lovely walking trail skirts the lake and occasionally active vents start bubbling along the muddy banks, so watch where you walk and don’t venture off the path.
-Small benches are dotted around the lakeside trail, or you can simply find your own balcony and sit right on the edge.
+A lovely walking trail skirts the lake, and occasionally, active vents start bubbling along the muddy banks, so watch where you walk and don’t venture off the path.
+Small benches are dotted around the lakeside trail, or you can find your own balcony and sit right on the edge.

 It is believed that the Dieng Plateau was chosen as a sacred location in the 7th century because of the spectacular landscape.
-It is a beautiful setting and history unfolds around the temples where the Hindu Gods can reside and honour their name; Abode of the Gods.
+It is a beautiful setting, and history unfolds around the temples where the Hindu Gods can reside and honour their name, the Abode of the Gods.

 Dieng Village – Nepenthes Homestay – Very clean and comfortable.